shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

-Each event listener is registered on the `AfterInitResource` event for the associated service to decorate the services.
+Each event listener is registered on the `AfterInitResource` event to decorate the associated service.
-The new services has a dependency to the original service, otherwise the new service would override the implementation.
+The new services has a dependency on the original service, otherwise the new service would override the original implementation.
-The `ProductMapping` class looks as follow:
+The `ProductMapping` class looks as follows:

 ```php
 <?php